Czechball/pidrive-install/README.md

 ## Usage

 After interfaces are added and services are enabled, hcxdumptool will start on boot.
 Capture files will be saved in `/opt/wardriving` in folders numbered after their respective session.
 Sessions are incremented after each system boot, this is managed by the `hcx-sesssion` service.
 Logs (hcxdumptool output) are saved in `/opt/wardriving/logs`

+## TODO

+- Make use of hcxdumptool's client-server functionality
+- More automatization
+- WiFi hotspot from Pi's integrated interface for easy SSH access
+- Web interface with hcxdumptool log and other options
+- Make use of systemd.device for better service management
+- Provide this system as a flashable image

 ## Disclaimer